BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_07.md

 Hidden in this room is *Shoal Salt*, *Shoal Shell*, and *Blue Shard*.
 Surf on the water and go up through the middle waterfall.
 Continue into the next room.

-You can find a hidden *Super Repel*, *Super Potion*, *GourmetTreat*, and *Green Shard*.
+You can find a hidden *Super Repel*, *Super Potion*, *Gourmet Treat*, and *Green Shard*.
 Our objective is pushing the floating stones onto the lit up tiles.
 Push the five stones into place... as well as Braixen into place, to get the door to open.

 Hidden are *2 Water Gems*, *Red Shard*, and *Blue Shard*.